ssnake/threads_pad/README.md

 ## Getting started

 Let's say we need to parse a csv file(demo.csv).
 To make it faster we can devide parsing process.
-We will run a few worker and each of them will parse its own range in a file.
+We will run a few workers and each of them will parse its own range in a file.

 First of all you have to create a class with base class *ThreadsPad::Job*  and define *work* method.
 This method will be run in *Thread*